Visual Guard Features

 User Provisioning

-Grant them rights to access certain data and features inside your applications.
+Create and manage login/password accounts within Visual Guard.
+Grant them rights to access specific data and features inside your applications.

-Reuse Windows accounts from an existing Active Directory
+Reuse Windows Accounts from an Existing Active Directory

-Use Windows Accounts to authenticate users accessing your application.Grant rights to Windows Accounts or Windows Groups, to access specific application data or features.
+Use Windows accounts to authenticate users accessing your application.
+Grant rights to Windows accounts or Windows groups to access specific application data or features.

-Edit Windows accounts
+Edit Windows Accounts

 Allow users to create an account for themselves.
-Grant them automatically default (limited) access rights.
+Grant them automatically default, limited access rights.
 You can choose to require administrator validation before they can access the application.

 Manage Groups of Users

-Define a hierarchy of groups.
-Replicate the structure of your organization.Place users in groups.
-Grant access rights to user groups.
+Define a hierarchy of groups that replicates the structure of your organization.
+Place users in groups and grant access rights at the group level.

 User Authentication